Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for Plainville's Glacial Till & Rocky New England Terrain

-Plainville’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and marine clay in low-lying areas.
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
-Proper mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression with a 2-4 inch layer, and improved soil structure through organic matter.
-Recommended materials include shredded hardwood, aged wood chips, compost blends, pine bark (for acid-loving plants), and, for specialty uses, playground-certified or erosion control mulches.
-Inorganic options like limestone gravel and decorative stone are suitable for certain applications.
-Always avoid mulch sourced from invasive species and coordinate with reputable suppliers and the MA Division of Fisheries & Wildlife for best practices.
+Plainville’s soils, as identified by the USDA Web Soil Survey, are primarily glacial till with high clay content and poor drainage, interspersed with sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and some marine clay in low-lying areas.
+The region’s naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials that support soil health and plant needs.
+Mulching offers significant benefits: it retains soil moisture (reducing evaporation by 25-50%), moderates soil temperature (10-15°F cooler in summer, 5-10°F warmer in winter), suppresses weeds when applied at a 2-4 inch depth, and adds organic matter to improve structure.
+Organic mulches like shredded hardwood, aged wood chips, compost blends, and pine bark (ideal for acid-loving plants) are recommended, while inorganic options such as limestone gravel or decorative stone suit specialty applications.
+Sourcing from reputable suppliers and avoiding invasive species is essential, with guidance available from the MA Division of Fisheries & Wildlife.

 Plainville Stormwater Management & MS4 Compliance Through Strategic Mulching